ilya-ssh/OpenRacingManager/readme.md

 _0.0.4_ Safety car logic added with debug features

+_0.0.4a_ Fixed safety car and pitstop bugs - cars stuck in pitstop while safetycar is active, cars won't do a planned pitstop if safetycar becomes active

 ## Major bugs
 **TLDR The game is in pre-alpha state and right now only race is playable** Bugs moved to issues